 Transportation to the UNESCO World Cultural Heritage-listed terraced vineyards of Lavaux is easy by train or car from Geneva, Bern, Lausanne, and Montreux.

 The historic terraced vineyards of the Lavaux wine-producing region are some of the most spectacular sights on the shores of Lake Geneva (Lac Léman) in Switzerland.
 The Lavaux is a great day-trip destination for hiking and wine tasting.
 Beautiful roads and convenient railways help to bring visitors to the Lavaux from Geneva, Lausanne, Bern, and ski resorts in the Alps of the Valais and Rhone Valley.
+Airbnb experiences sometimes have guided walks in the Lavaux region.

 The Lavaux wine-producing region is located between Lausanne and Vevey on the northern shores of Lake Geneva in western Switzerland.
 These two cities are the gateways to the Lavaux – use highways and fast trains to here and then change to regional roads and local trains to visit smaller villages.